 The definitive shutdown of SPX reactor was announced in June 1997 and enacted by a decree in late 1998.
 EDF rapidly decided to start the reactor dismantling for technical reasons (not keeping in liquid form large amounts of sodium) and for human resources availability.

 Preliminary studies were carried out from 1999 to 2002 to define the reference scenario of SPX dismantling by considering the international experiences on sodium reactors [1].
 EDF got in 2006 the decree authorizing its definitive shutdown and dismantling which allowed it to start sodium treatment and nuclear dismantling and to have completed by 2015 the entire sodium destruction.
+Radioactivity of primary sodium is low, in 2015, activies of major contributing isotopes were in Bq/kg 1x107 of 3H and 4x104 of 22Na.
 Associated with the decree for dismantling, a new set of release authorizations was provided in 2007 for 10 years.
 As the release of tritium is a major issue during sodium treatment, all major sodium treatments must be completed in 2017.

 A description of activities on SPX site was presented in FR17 [2] from 1998 to the end of 2016 with the beginning of the treatment of the residual sodium of the primary vessel by carbonation.